jaggerharness/fullstack-open/README.md

   <li>Adding styles to React app</li>
 </ol>

-### Part 3: Programming a server with NodeJS and Express - In Progress 💻
+### Part 3: Programming a server with NodeJS and Express - Complete ✔️

 <ol type="a">
   <li>Node.js and Express</li>